alessandrozamberletti/ebayfeed/README.md

 $ easy_install --upgrade ebayfeed
 ```

+# How to create a keyset

+Sign in to your [eBay Developers Program account](https://developer.ebay.com) to create an App ID and a keyset.

+**You can test your application in eBay's sandbox environment without any limitations.**

+To download item feeds from eBay's production environment, your keyset needs to be granted access to https://api.ebay.com/oauth/api_scope/buy.product.feed OAuth scope.

+You can obtain such authorization by completing all the steps described here: [apply for production access](https://developer.ebay.com/api-docs/buy/static/buy-requirements.html#Applying)

 # Examples

 Get all items for ```{'Travel': 3252}``` category and convert them to pandas dataframe: